dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 I wanted something similar.
 I did it only using CDN.
 Usually, you have to include Polymer elements in the project if you want to use those elements extensively.
 But I was using just three elements - paper-card, paper-ripple, and paper-button.

 <link rel="import" href="https://cdn.rawgit.com/download/polymer-cdn/1.1.4/lib/paper-card/paper-card.html"/>

+This is how the default cards will look like.
 <div class="inline">
 <paper-card heading="Card Title" class="card-ex">
   <div class="card-content">Some content</div>